 In August 2016, NYC DOT Street Ambassadors surveyed Chinatown residents and visitors alike to discuss the Gateways to Chinatown project, and gather feedback via an in-person survey administered in English, Mandarin, Cantonese and Spanish.
 The Street Ambassadors set up tables at the Canal Street Triangle project site and nearby Columbus Park.
 The Ambassadors collected over 150 surveys, which asked people about how they interact with the triangle and information kiosk, what types of design interventions they would like to see and use, and how they navigate the neighborhood.
 The findings from these surveys and the preceding public engagement forum are described in greater detail in Section II (E): Community Outreach and Priorities in the Gateways to Chinatown Request for Proposals.

 Future Public Engagement Activities

 Community engagement is essential to developing a high-quality and responsive gateway, reflective of neighborhood interests.
 The project partners will continue seeking public input throughout the project’s duration.
-Community, stakeholder workshops and surveys have been pivotal in helping us shape the first step of the process, the Request for Proposals.
+Community, stakeholder workshops and surveys were pivotal in helping us shape the first step of the process, the Request for Proposals.
 The selected team will be expected to continue to develop their proposal with the community, through additional community workshops, stakeholder meetings and surveys.
-These community engagement strategies will take place at the beginning of 2018, and will be open to the public and publicized in multiple languages.
+These community engagement strategies will take place in 2018, and will be open to the public and publicized in multiple languages.